Event Antony Loewenstein on Afghanistan

 Guest Info

-• Antony Loewenstein is a journalist who has written for The New York Times, The Guardian, the BBC, The Washington Post, The Nation, Huffington Post, Haaretz, and many others.
+• Antony Loewenstein is a journalist who has written for The New York Times, The Guardian, the BBC, The Washington Post, The Nation, Huffington Post, and many others.
 His latest book is Pills, Powder and Smoke: Inside the Bloody War on Drugs.
-He’s the author of Disaster Capitalism: Making a Killing Out of Catastrophe; the writer/co-producer of the associated documentary, Disaster Capitalism; and the co-director of an Al-Jazeera English film on the opioid drug tramadol.
-His other best-selling books include My Israel Question, The Blogging Revolution, and Profits of Doom, and he is the co-editor of the books Left Turn and After Zionism, and is a contributor to For God’s Sake.
-He’s currently working on a major journalistic and art project around the 20th anniversary of the Afghan war.
+He’s the author of Disaster Capitalism: Making a Killing Out of Catastrophe; writer and co-producer of the associated documentary, Disaster Capitalism; and co-director of an Al-Jazeera English-language film on the opioid drug tramadol.
+His other best-selling books include My Israel Question, The Blogging Revolution and Profits of Doom.
+He is co-editor of the books Left Turn and After Zionism, and a contributor to For God’s Sake.
+He’s working on a major journalistic and art project around the twentieth anniversary of the Afghan war.
 He’s visited Afghanistan twice in the last decade to report on the war.

 Related Exhibition